Lab Tests - What are 'Healthy' Ranges?

 Additional Notes on cholesterol:

-• Lp(a) is another advanced test to determine CVD risk.
+Lp(a) is another advanced test to determine CVD risk.
 Lp(a) is a molecule similar to LDL with addition of a 'tail'.
 Lp(a) increases blood clotting - evolutionarily helpful in the case of significant injury, but possibly detrimental for those at risk of CVD.
-Lp(a) is largely genetically determined, though lifestyle can decrease the clotting potency of Lp(a) present.
+Lp(a) is largely genetically determined, though lifestyle and diet can decrease the clotting potency of Lp(a) present.

 Comments